solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 ./02-testing -grpc-ping-max-missed=0 -grpc-port=50123
 ```

-By providing `-grpc-ping-max-missed=0` plugin won't exit after not receiving 3 ping from snap (or its equivalent, like snap-mock).
+By providing `-grpc-ping-max-missed=0` plugin won't exit after not receiving 3 pings from snap (or its equivalent, like snap-mock).

-Now, in other console you should locate snap-mock, compile it and execute:
+Now, in other console, you should locate snap-mock, compile it and execute:

 ```bash
 cd $GOPATH/src/github.com/librato/snap-plugin-lib-go/v2/snap-mock